ZhefeiGong/ZhefeiGong/README.md

 ### I'm gonzalez, and also Zhefei Gong in Chinese.

-- :raising_hand: An undergraduate student in Tongji University.
+- 🎓 An undergraduate student in Tongji University.
 - 🏆 Majoring in CS.
 - 🤖️ My interest is on ML/DL for time series & Quantitative finance.
 - 🌱